ahsan-aziz/Buffer-Overflow/README.md

 ![immunity](https://github.com/azizahsan/Buffer-Overflow/blob/master/immunity.png?raw=true)

 My windows machine got IP:192.168.56.103.
 We can use following python code to fuzz the application.
 This code will send an input string (payload) to the application on port 9999.
 We can send some random pyaloads and see when the application crashes.
-A payload of size 1000 will crash it, the following code can be used to fuzz it, it is sending 1000 A's:
+A payload of size 1000 will crash it, the code is sending 1000 A's:

 ```
 #!/usr/bin/python